averaart/dotfiles/README.md

 ./install-deps.sh
 ```

+This in turn calls `.brew` and `.pythondeps` because there were some interdependencies.

 ### Install Homebrew formulae

 When setting up a new Mac, you may want to install some common Homebrew formulae (after installing Homebrew, of course):